Does my credit score go down when I check it?

 How many hard inquiries are too many?

-When it comes to hard inquiry, it is not about whether a certain number of hard inquiries is good or bad.
+When it comes to hard inquiries, it is not about whether a certain number of hard inquiries is good or bad.
 Knowing that your credit score goes lower every time a hard inquiry appears on your credit report is enough.
-It is also important to understand that there is no such thing as a good number of hard inquiries.
+It is also essential to understand that there is no such thing as a good number of hard inquiries.

-Your credit score is a delicate number that goes up and down based on what was reported on your credit reports.
-In other words, how you use your credit accounts directly affects your score.
+Your credit score is a delicate number that goes up and down based on what was reported in your credit reports.
+In other words, how you use your credit accounts directly affects your credit score.
 The following is a list of things that affect your credit score.

 • Payment History.
 Consistently paying your bills on time and in full can help maintain a good credit score.
 Payment history accounts for 35% of your FICO score.

 • Credit Utilization.
-Keeping your credit utilization ratio at a low level by only using a small percentage of your available credit can help maintain a good credit score.
+Keeping your credit utilization ratio low by using only a small percentage of your available credit can help maintain a good credit score.
 Credit utilization accounts for 30% of your FICO score.

 • Types of Credit (Credit Mix).
-Using a mix of credit types such as auto loans, credit cards, and mortgages can have a positive impact on your credit score.
+Having a good mix of credit accounts, such as auto loans, credit cards, and mortgages, can positively impact your credit score.
 Credit mix affects 10% of your FICO score calculation.

 • Length of Credit History (Credit Age).
-Establishing and maintaining a long credit history will provide a positive impact on your credit score.
+Establishing and maintaining a long credit history will positively impact your credit score.
 The age of your credit affects your credit score by 15%.

 The bottom line

-It is important to know that regularly checking your credit score doesn’t lower it.
-In fact, it’s beneficial to stay informed about your credit score and regularly check it.
-Checking your credit score is a sound financial practice, as it helps you to monitor and improve it and repair your credit.
-Remember, you are the one in control of your credit score and your finances.
-So, be sure to manage and monitor how you are doing in terms of improving your score and detecting unauthorized usage.
+Checking your credit score does not lower it.
+It’s beneficial to stay informed about your credit score and regularly check it.
+Checking your credit score is a sound financial practice, as it helps you monitor, improve, and repair your credit.
+You are the one in control of your credit score and your finances.
+You should check your score often and monitor your credit reports to maintain a healthy credit history.

-For example, if you see a big drop in your score and are unaware of its causes, you can investigate immediately.
-Usually, the score will show what is hurting it such as late payment, utilization, etc. In case, it is a fraudulent activity, you will take action ahead of time.
+For example, if you see a significant drop in your score and are unaware of its causes, you can investigate immediately.
+Usually, the score will show what is hurting it, such as late payment, utilization, etc. You must take action ahead of time if you notice fraudulent activities or errors in your credit reports at any time.

 Scroll to Top